OWASP/www-project-benchmark/tab_tool_support.md

 * SpotBugs with the [FindSecurityBugs plugin](https://find-sec-bugs.github.io/) - .xml results file
 * [Visual Code Grepper](https://sourceforge.net/projects/visualcodegrepp/) - [Soure Code here](https://github.com/nccgroup/VCG) - .xml results file

+Many of these free SAST tools come bundled with Benchmark so you can run them yourselves.
+Simply run script/runTOOLNAME.(sh/bat) and it puts the results into the /results directory automatically.
+There are scripts for running PMD, FindBugs, SpotBugs, and FindSecBugs.

 Note: We looked into supporting [Checkstyle](https://checkstyle.sourceforge.io/) but it has no security rules, just like PMD.
 The [fb-contrib FindBugs plugin](http://fb-contrib.sourceforge.net/) doesn't have any security rules either.
 We did test [Error Prone](https://errorprone.info/), and found that it does report some use of [insecure ciphers (CWE-327)](https://errorprone.info/bugpattern/InsecureCryptoUsage), but that's it.

 **Commercial SAST Tools:**